 Thinking of cruising the Mississippi?
-Then why not wait for the launch of the new Mississippi river cruise by Tauck created in collaboration with award winning filmmaker Ken Burns?
-Set to launch early next year, the 11 day cultural exploration tour christened Life on the Mississippi is part of the company’s “Ken Burns American Journeys” collection.
+Why not wait for the launch of the new Mississippi River cruise by Tauck, created in collaboration with award-winning filmmaker Ken Burns?
+Set to launch early next year, the 11-day cultural exploration tour christened Life on the Mississippi is part of its “Ken Burns American Journeys” collection.
 The exploration journey begins with a night’s stay at the renowned Peabody in Memphis, followed by a 7-night Mississippi River cruise aboard the newly re-launched American Queen paddlewheel steamboat, concluding with a two-night stay at the Roosevelt in New Orleans.
 Ken Burns and his longtime collaborator Dayton Duncan have played a key role in finalizing the itinerary of this exploration extravaganza.
-In fact, Burns admits that the Mississippi has been a part of most of his movies including Jazz, The Civil War, Mark Twain, Huey Long and The National Parks: America’s Best Idea.
+In fact, Burns admits that the Mississippi has been a part of most of his movies, including Jazz, The Civil War, Mark Twain, Huey Long, and The National Parks: America’s Best Idea.

 The guests will be treated to unique cultural experiences and a diverse array of Tauck-exclusive shore excursions during the cruise.
 The unique Tauck experiences would include a private lecture on the city’s history and culture from a local historian, a visit to a private home set in a grove of century-old oak trees in Louisiana, etc. Guests can also look forward to a private Bloody Mary cocktail party and a “behind the scenes” tour of the ship.
 Additionally, guests can explore the Mississippi with Ken Burns and Dayton Duncan, who will share insights on local history and culture in a series of video vignettes.